-The defense of the ideal of free, protected speech, as distinct from the ideal of free, unhindered speech, is of practical and public importance.
-But it should be distinguished from two separate issues that are of similar importance.
+The ideal of free, protected speech, as distinct from the ideal of free, unhindered speech, is of sufficient practical and public importance to merit the attention that I give it here.
+But the issue it raises should be distinguished from three related issues that are of comparable importance; for want of space, these receive little more than a mention in what follows.

-One bears on the range of speech choices in which the ideal selected applies: the range, in effect, where the benefits outweigh the costs.
-While assuming that the range should be extensive under each ideal—the benefits I associate with protection help to support an extensive range—I do not directly address the question of exactly how far it should extend.
-The other issue I ignore bears on how far people should enjoy access to opportunities for speech—these may be restricted by various gendered or racist norms—and to speech platforms like the podium at an organized event, the public newspaper, and the television interview.
-While this issue is also of great importance, I do not address it here.
+One issue bears on the range of speech choices in which the ideal selected applies: the range, in effect, where the benefits outweigh the costs.
+While assuming that the range should be extensive under each ideal—the benefits I associate with protection, as we shall see, argue for an extensive range—I do not address the question of exactly how far it should extend.

+A second issue is linked in particular with social media.
+While the internet has made it possible for just about anyone to broadcast just about any message, it allows messages to be so unsourced, so undisciplined and so numerous that most of them remain incontestable.
+The question then is how far free speech loses its value in the absence of contestability and what measures can be taken to remedy the problem.
+This may be the most pressing free-speech issue in many societies today but, apart from a brief mention in Section 3, I say little about it here.

+The final issue I set aside bears on how far people should enjoy access to opportunities for speech—opportunities that may be restricted, for example, by various gendered or racist norms—and to special platforms for speech like the podium at an organized event, the public newspaper, and the television interview.
+While this issue of access is also of great importance, I hardly address it here.

-1. The Basic Distinction
+2. The Basic Distinction